jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22b.md

 the subsequent presidential election, the conflict is then settled in a way that does not fundamentally differ from the way in which an English Prime Minister deals with a similar situation when he dissolves Parliament.
-Socialism and Democracy280
+ -->

-presently, every vote is a vote of confidence or want of confidence, and the votes that are technically so called merely bring out in abstracto the essential element that is common to all.
+With the exceptions to be noticed presently, every vote is a vote of confidence or want of confidence, and the votes that are technically so called merely bring out in abstracto the essential element that is common to all.
 Of this we can satisfy ourselves by observing that the initiative in bringing up matters for parliamentary decision as a rule lies with the government or else with the opposition’s shadow cabinet and not with private members.

-It is the Prime Minister who selects from the incessant stream of current problems those which he is going to make parliamentary issues, that is to say, those on which his government proposes to introduce bills or, if he is not sure of his ground, at least resolutions.
+The Prime Minister selects from the incessant stream of current problems those which he is going to make parliamentary issues, that is to say, those on which his government proposes to introduce bills or, if he is not sure of his ground, at least resolutions.
 Of course every government receives from